nnishadcmu/Portfolio/README.md

 As a Recruiter, I enjoy learning about the organizational plans and finding candidates that fit with the goals of the university.
 I am personally passionate about process and performance improvements that ensure effectiveness and increase overall organizational performances.

 # Portfolio
 This is my portfolio for the Telling Stories with Data class at Carnegie Mellon University.
-I will be posting all of my data visualization assignments and critiques throughout the semester.
-I will also be posting all parts of the final project where I will be telling a story using data visualization methods that I have learned throughout the semester.
+I will be posting all of my data visualization assignments and critiques here throughout the semester.
+I will also be posting all of the components involved with the creation of the final project where I will be telling a story using data visualization methods learned in this class.

 # What I hope to learn
 I hope to learn to simplify data and learn how to effectively represent them.
 I hope to learn effective ways to communicate through data visualizations.